The United States of America (album)

-The United States of America is the only studio album by American rock band the United States of America.
+The United States of America is the only studio album by American psychedelic rock band the United States of America.
 Produced by David Rubinson, it was released in 1968 by Columbia Records.
-The album combined rock and electronic instrumentation, experimental composition, and lyrics reflecting leftist political themes.
+The album combined rock and psychedelia with then-uncommon electronic instrumentation and experimental composition, along with an approach reflecting an anti-establishment, leftist political stance.

-The United States of America received positive reviews on its release and charted at number 181 on the Billboard 200.
-The album has been reissued several times and continues to receive critical acclaim decades after its original release.
+The United States of America received limited attention on its initial release and charted at number 181 on the Billboard 200.
+The band broke up shortly after the album's release amidst interpersonal disputes.
+The album has been reissued several times and has garnered widespread critical acclaim in the decades since its original release for pioneering styles and techniques that would later become common in rock music.